rsutormin/workspace_deluxe/ReferenceBFSexperiment.md

 Note that at a breadth of 4, the search must traverse 5461 nodes, and yet is faster than a search with breadth 1 and depth 50 which only traverses 50 nodes.
+A possible explanation is that at lower node counts transport from the workspace service to mongoDB dominates, while at higher node counts mongoDB document reads dominate.

 TODO update graph